ryanajones/Markdown-Previewer/README.md

 # Markdown Previewer

-> This application supplies a text editor interface to dynamically display Markdown code results live as it written.
-The ReactJS library is used for its virtual DOM and state management features to acheive this conversion efficiently.
+> This application supplies a text editor view to dynamically display Markdown code results live as it written.
+React's state management and virtual DOM features help by fluidly converting the Markdown code and rendering it to the UI.
+State management is also used to store whether the text editor is minimized or maximized in order to diplay the correct size text editor.

 ## Technologies Used

-HTML CSS JavaScript ReactJS
+HTML CSS JavaScript React

 ## CodePen Link